dado3212/hitman-hash-reversal/README.md

 * RTLV
   No info, just guesses.
 * SCDA
   From reverse TEMP hex_strings.
-Need to fix up large brick extraction before we can verify this.
+There are SCDA paths in the large .brick files that appear to be unused.
 * TEXD
   From reverse TEXT dependency.
 Basically exhaustive.
 * TEXT